Windows CMD Commands: Mastering the Command Prompt

 cd parent directory CMD output

-The current directory changes to one directory above the current location.
+The current directory changes to the parent of the previous location.

 6. chkdsk Command